Using your subject: Dentistry

 Dentistry careers and alternatives

 Studying for a degree in Dentistry usually means a career as a dentist will follow.
 Typically you’ll begin your career as a General Practice Dentist, and may choose to specialise in areas such as Community Dentistry, Oral and Maxillofacial Surgery, Restorative Dentistry or Dental Public Health.
-The British Dental Association (BDA) has detailed information about careers in General Practice and Salaried Services (which includes Hospital Dentistry and Armed Forces Dentistry).
+The British Dental Association (BDA) has detailed information about careers in General Practice and Employed dentistry (which includes Hospital Dentistry and Armed Forces Dentistry).

 Making a decision about your career pathway is not always straight forward.
 You’ll need to think about your preferences and interests, your skills and strengths and weigh up the pros and cons of each option.
 Read more about Dentistry Careers and Dental Roles.
 You may find it useful to talk to your lecturers, tutors and your careers adviser.